 Scatter laser treatment is a type of laser treatment that can shrink abnormal blood vessels and scar them, so they’re less likely to grow or bulge in the future.

 Vitrectomy is a minor surgery to ease the symptoms of retinopathy if lifestyle or laser treatments don’t work.
 During this procedure, a tiny incision is made in your eye to remove blood that has leaked from your blood vessels.
 Scar tissue that is pulling on your retina and impacting your vision can also be removed.
+Learn more about vitrectomy.

 Recommended Exam Schedule for Diabetics